kitnil/awesome/README.md

 - [periscope](https://github.com/anishathalye/periscope) - Periscope gives you "duplicate vision" to help you organize and de-duplicate your files without losing data 🔭
 - [todocheck](https://github.com/preslavmihaylov/todocheck) - A static code analyzer for annotated TODO comments
 - [dbus](https://github.com/godbus/dbus) - Native Go bindings for D-Bus
-- [go-querystring](https://github.com/google/go-querystring) - go-querystring is Go library for encoding structs into URL query parameters.
+- [go-querystring](https://github.com/google/go-querystring) - go-querystring is Go library for encoding structs into URL query strings.
 - [editorconfig-checker](https://github.com/editorconfig-checker/editorconfig-checker) - A tool to verify that your files are in harmony with your .editorconfig
 - [feedpushr](https://github.com/ncarlier/feedpushr) - A simple feed aggregator daemon with sugar on top.
 - [plumber](https://github.com/batchcorp/plumber) - A swiss army knife CLI tool for interacting with Kafka, RabbitMQ and other messaging systems.